Planetbiru/MagicObject/tutorial.md

 }
 ```

-When you cuff any predicate and specification, MagicObject will always add the predicate with `OR` logic instead of `AND` logic.
+When you set any predicate to a specification, MagicObject will always add the predicate with `OR` logic instead of `AND` logic.
 Please note that you must call the `setDefaultLogicOr` method before you set a predicate.
 If you call the `setDefaultLogicOr` method after you set a predicate, you will end up with a logical mess.

 To avoid errors when calling the `setDefaultLogicOr` method, it is recommended to use the following method: